Jane Harris (Neighbours): Reception

 Lorna Cooper a columnist of website MSN TV, branded Jane and Des one of "TV's gruesome twosomes".
 She has listed Jane as one of Soap Opera's forgotten characters, claiming her as a favourite out of the golden era of Neighbours.
 Cooper once described her as "Seemingly mousey girl, who turned into a heartbreaker" and opines that she seemed to have liking for a "succession of older men".
 Jane is referred to in Emily Barr's fictitious novel "Out of My Depth", in which character Amanda is watching her on Neighbours.
 Jane is mentioned in radio presenter Tony Horne tour guide book "Hornes Down Under" in which he states he was not excited about visiting the set of Neighbours because in his opinion nothing good happened after the departures of Jane and Mike.

 In February 2001, Jane was inducted into All About Soap's "Soap Hall of Fame".
 Writer Nick Chalmers stated that via Jane, Neighbours portrayed "the classic ugly duckling story".
 He described Jane as "Anthea Turner meets Miss Moneypenny" with "geeky glasses, plaits and pleated school skirts" who gained a "reputation for being a bit of a swot."
 Chalmers opined that Jane's make over was "what any self-respecting soap ugly duckling would do."
 He added Jane looked like "a different kind of person" complete with a hair-do that the hair stylist "Nicky Clarke would be proud of."

 Of Jane's return, a reporter for the Evening Chronicle observed, "It's 29 years since we saw her and, no longer meek and mild, she shakes things up by confronting Paul and making judgemental comments – it seems that years of living with her grandmother, Mrs Mangel, have changed her somewhat."
 A Birmingham Mail reporter was pleased with Jane's permanent return, writing "How great is it having Jane back in Erinsborough?
 She was as synonymous with the eighties as Top Gun and Kylie."
 In 2022, Kate Randall from Heat included Jane and Mike in the magazine's top ten Neighbours characters of all time feature.
 Jane was placed at number sixteen on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described "mousy" Jane as originally being a "studious and serious, bespectacled schoolgirl".
 He concluded that her make-over was "the biggest transformation we’d ever seen."
 Lorna White from Yours profiled the magazine's "favourite Neighbours characters of all time", which included Jane.
+Jane discovering Amanda's death was nominated in the "Saddest Soap Moment" category at the 2025 Digital Spy Reader Awards.